 kilograms of CO₂ were bound.

-With Tomorrow Zero, our premium account, you can offset the average carbon footprint of a person in Germany – around 11 tonnes.
+With Tomorrow Zero, our premium account, you can offset the average carbon footprint of a person in Germany – around 11 tonnes per year.
 The more of our users who switch to Zero, the more CO₂ will be offset.
 Together we can make a significant change.

 kilograms of CO₂ were offset by Tomorrow Zero in the month of June.
 That is equivalent to around: